dsh2dsh/zrepl/README.md

   * New command `zrepl signal stop`

     Stop the daemon right now.
-Actually it's the same like sending `SIGTERM` or `SIGINT` to the daemon.
+Actually it's the same like sending `SIGINT` to the daemon.

   * New command `zrepl signal shutdown`

     Stop the daemon gracefully.
 After this signal, zrepl daemon will exit as soon as it'll be safe.
 It interrupts any operation, except replication steps.
 The daemon will wait for all replication steps completed and exit.

+    Sending `SIGTERM` has the same effect.

   * Redesigned `zrepl status`